RifeLab/Field-Book-Sandbox/barcodes.md

 To improve data entry, Field Book includes built-in barcode scanning features that use the device camera to collect data or move to a specific entry.

 Most Android devices are also compatible with external barcode scanners that connect via USB or Bluetooth and act as a hardware keyboard.
-They can be used to directly capture data from barcodes into any input field that uses the device keyboard, including many traits.
+Scanners can be used to directly capture data from barcodes into any input field that uses the device keyboard, including many traits.

 ## Examples